MahdiT54/OTCmarketanalysis/README.md

 OTC markets analysis by George, Lily, Mahdi, and Rubyat.

-Setting up dbt,
+Setting up DBT,
-Connecting PowerBI/Tableau to Snowflake,
+Connecting Tableau to Snowflake,
-Create the ELT
+Creating the ELT.

 This repository contains scripts and documentation for analyzing OTC markets using various tools and platforms.

-Table of Contents
+Table of Contents:
 * Business Problem
 * Business Impact
 * Business Persona